 - Finally, buy a Verizon cell phone plan that suits you the most and saves a lot of money from contract plans.

-That should answer your question if the switching is possible and how to do it.
+That should answer your question if switching to Verizon prepaid is possible and how to do it.
 Now, let’s move on to knowing some advantages and disadvantages of both contract phones and prepaid phones.

 Contract phone plans are any carrier’s top priority connections.
 They cost more but comes with great advantages.
 So, let’s see all the advantages and disadvantages of contract phones.